Glitch in the Matrix: A Large Scale Benchmark for Content Driven Audio-Visual Forgery Detection and Localization: Related Work

 \section{Related Work}

-This section reviews the relevant literature on deepfake datasets and detection methods.
+This section reviews the relevant literature on deepfake detection datasets and methods.
 Given the similarities between temporal forgery localization and temporal action localization, previous work in the latter area is also reviewed.